JoeGaggler/codex/unfiled/esclang.md

 -----

-for a faster implementation, imitate scope of QBasic...
+for a quicker implementation, imitate scope of QBasic...

-compiles to a C# CLI project
-only built-in types
-no project, single file as input no imports no generics
+compiles to a C# CLI project (or create an interpreter?) only built-in types no project, single file as input no imports no generics no polymorphism

 -----